 Think of the elite group as your membership advisory panel that you can use as a sounding board for major decisions about your fitness studio.
 So if you want to add a weekend class but aren’t sure which time slot would be better, your elite group can tell you which time they find more valuable.

 Remember that your goal is to create a fitness business that is better for members who are your ideal customers.
 So the members of this group should be people whose opinions you respect and admire.

-The next group is for your ambassadors, or the people who consistently bring in the most business for your company.
-These people are your gym’s cheerleaders who you can always count on to represent your business in the best way.
+These members are also your ambassadors, or the people who consistently bring in the most business for your company.
+They’re your gym’s cheerleaders who you can always count on to represent your business in the best way.